PostHog/posthog.com/contents/tutorials/event-tracking-guide.md

 This allows these groups to be used for analyzing, filtering, and visualizing events in PostHog.
 An example of a metric that benefits from group event tracking is the unique number of organizations signed up (rather than individuals).
 For more details about group analytics, you can check out [our product manual](https://posthog.com/manual/group-analytics).

-## Combining events into Actions
+## Combining events into actions

 Often a single event does not make up an entire behavior that you want to track.
 For example, a signup can include not only pressing the signup button, but entering the correct information, and making it past the basic information input stage.

 [Actions](/docs/data/actions) enable you to combine events that you want to be tracked together.
-You can then visualize actions in [Insights](/docs/product-analytics/insights) and [Dashboards](/docs/product-analytics/dashboards).
-For more detail, see our [Action docs](/docs/data/actions).
+You can then visualize actions in [insights](/docs/product-analytics/insights) and [dashboards](/docs/product-analytics/dashboards).
+For more detail, see our [action docs](/docs/data/actions).

 ## What’s next?